Arguably, the most essential supplement that you should use if you desire to build muscle is whey protein powder.

 Are There Any Side Effects To Taking Whey?

 There are little or no side effects to taking a moderate dosage (1 to 2 scoops) of whey.
-However, if a person is allergic to milk, they shouldn't take whey powder.
-Also, taking too many doses of protein powder can cause:
+However, if a person is allergic to milk protein, they shouldn't take whey protein supplements.
+Also, taking too many doses of protein supplements can cause:

-To avoid these issues, limit your intake to 1 to 2 scoops per day, preferably around the time you workout.
+To avoid these issues, limit your protein supplements intake to 1 to 2 scoops per day, preferably around the time you workout.

 What Should You NEVER Do To Whey?

-- Expose to high temperatures and direct sunlight for extended periods
+- Expose the whey protein concentrate to high temperatures and direct sunlight for extended periods

 - Leave in a hot car, next to the oven in the kitchen, or any other source of heat